rrumale/machine-learning-live-labs/oml4r-temp-rajeev/oml4r-workshop/oml4r-workshop.md

     ![boxplot](./images/boxplot-1.png "Data Visualization - Box plot")

-    A boxplot displays distribution of data based on a 5-number summary ("minimum", first quartile (Q1), median, third quartile (Q3), and "maximum").
+    A boxplot displays the distribution of data based on a 5-number summary ("minimum," first quartile (Q1), median, third quartile (Q3), and "maximum").
 A boxplot makes it easy to see outliers and what their values are.
-It can also indicate if your data is symmetrical, general grouping of data, and data skew.
+It can also indicate whether the data is symmetrical, the general grouping of data, and data skew.

     The above boxplot illustrates the distribution of data with a smallest (not minimum) value of 0, a highest (not maximum) value of 74, and an interquartile range from 27 to 46, with a median right in the center of these two (at 36) as depicted by the solid line.
 Values ranging from 75 to 84 are shown as outliers.